qedus/nds/README.md

 ## How To Use

 You can use this package in _exactly_ the same way you would use [`code.google.com/go/datastore.Client`](https://godoc.org/cloud.google.com/go/datastore#Client) for methods provided by `nds.Client`.
-However,it is important that you use a `nds.Client` entirely within your code.
+However, it is important that you use a `nds.Client` entirely within your code.
 Do not mix use of those functions with the `code.google.com/go/datastore.Client` equivalents as you will be liable to get stale datastore entities from `github.com/qedus/nds`.

 Ultimately all you need to do is: